-Offshore Wind and Marine Renewable Energy
+Offshore Wind

-LINK welcome the sustainable development of offshore wind, wave and tidal renewable energy in the 'most suitable locations', but considers the impacts, including cumulative impacts, of multiple wind farms on seabird and other marine life needs to be considered within the sector objectives.
-Assessing the cumulative impact of all wind farms, wave and tidal renewable energy operations will contribute towards achieving the 'Living within environmental limits' HLMOs.
+LINK welcome the sustainable development of offshore wind in the 'most suitable locations', but considers the cumulative impact of multiple wind farms on seabird and marine life needs to be considered within the sector objectives.
+Assessing the cumulative impact of all wind farms will contribute towards achieving the 'Living within environmental limits' HLMOs.